What Is an FSA Card, and How To Use It?

 Is an FSA the Same Thing as an HSA?

-No, these benefits are not the same, although they are similar.
+No, FSA and HSA are not the same, although they are similar.
 Health savings accounts are used with more traditional health plans, whereas HSAs are designed for high deductible plans.

 Unlike FSAs, HSA money can be transferred from one plan year to another.
 The contribution limits are also higher with HSAs, and HSA can be combined with a High Deductible Health Plan.